mcoirad/mcoirad.github.io/_posts/2024-11-15-multplayer-visual-novel-update.markdown

 Finally we use a very important action, `jump()` which jumps to the aforementioned labels, which are defined with hashtags.
 In this case, the script jumps to a label which begins the exploration mode.

 ### Going from here
 You'll notice I haven't posted the actual code that is behind the framework.
 Earlier I did consider the idea of releasing the framework, potentially as a licensed asset.
 That still is the goal, however, my priority now has changed to just working on my game.
 Plenty of behaviors are hardcoded and I'm not yet at the point where I want to spend too much time on cleaning things up and responding to questions and bugfixes.
 There will be time for that later, once the game is in a more advanced state.
+(Happy to still share code on a private basis with anyone interested)